-From September 15 to October 15, 2021, the PAN Foundation recognizes National Hispanic Heritage Month to celebrate the history and culture of Hispanic Americans.
+From September 15 to October 15, 2022, the PAN Foundation recognizes National Hispanic Heritage Month to celebrate the history and culture of Hispanic and Latino Americans.

 National Hispanic Heritage Month was first established as Hispanic Heritage Week in 1968 by the Johnson administration before being expanded to the current heritage month in 1988.

 For many Latin American countries, including Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua, September 15 marks the anniversary of independence.

 This year in recognition of National Hispanic Heritage Month, we highlight key health organizations that serve the Hispanic and Latino communities.

 The Centers for Medicare & Medicaid Services (CMS) provides resources in English and Spanish.
 They also offer health resources specific to the Latino/Hispanic community.

 The League of United Latin American Citizens is the largest and oldest Hispanic organization in the United States.
 Their LULAC Latinos Living Healthy (LLH) initiative addresses health disparities for Latinos across the U.S. and Puerto Rico.